-We honor Maria DeWitt Jesup's legacy through the American Museum of Natural History's Jesup Society, which recognizes planned gifts for the future of the Museum.
-There is no minimum dollar requirement to be a member of the Jesup Society.
+We honor Maria DeWitt Jesup's legacy through the American Museum of Natural History's Jesup Legacy Circle, which recognizes planned gifts for the future of the Museum.
+There is no minimum dollar requirement to be a member of the Jesup Legacy Circle.

 Members receive special invitations to exclusive Museum events and are recognized in the Museum's Annual Report.
 At specific amounts, a planned gift can establish a fund or endowment, which we would be honored to name for you or a loved one.

 We look forward to welcoming you as our newest member.
-If you'd like more information about the Jesup Society, please contact the Planned Giving Office at 212-769-5119 or email us at email@example.com.
+If you'd like more information about the Jesup Legacy Circle, please contact the Planned Giving Office at 212-769-5119 or email us at email@example.com.

 There is no cost or obligation to you.